vectordotdev/timber-ruby/README.md

 ## What is Timber?

-Glad you asked! :) Timber takes a different approach to logging, in that it automatically enriches and structures your logs without altering the essence of your original log messages.
+Glad you asked! :) Timber automatically enriches and structures your logs without altering the original log message.
 Giving you the best of both worlds: human readable logs *and* rich structured data.

-And it does so with absolutely no lock-in or risk of code debt.
+And it does so inside of your application with absolutely no lock-in or risk of code debt.
 It's just good ol' loggin'™!
 For example:

 1. The resulting log format, by deafult, is a simple, non-proprietary, JSON structure.
 2. The [`Timber::Logger`](lib/timber/events) class extends `Logger`, and will never change or